Start your care

 Healthy routines that include regular sleep, balanced meals, and physical activity can support concentration and mood.
 Mindfulness and relaxation techniques also help people manage stress and stay grounded throughout the day.

-With understanding, compassion, and the right professional support, ADHD can be managed in ways that enhance wellbeing and independence.
+With understanding, compassion, and the right professional support, ADHD can be managed in ways that enhance well-being and independence.

 Living Positively with ADHD